kumahq/kuma-website/docs/docs/0.6.0/documentation/networking.md

     * `5678`: the xDS gRPC server implementation that the data-planes will use to retrieve their configuration.
     * `5679`: the Admin Server that serves Dataplane Tokens and manages Provided Certificate Authority
     * `5680`: the HTTP server that returns the health status of the control-plane.
     * `5681`: the HTTP API server that is being used by `kumactl`, and that you can also use to retrieve Kuma's policies and - when running in `universal` - that you can use to apply new policies.
-It also exposes the Kuma GUI at `/gui`
     * `5682`: the HTTP server that provides the Envoy bootstrap configuration when the data-plane starts up.
+    * `5683`: the HTTP server that exposes Kuma UI.
     * `5685`: the Kuma Discovery Service port, leveraged in Distributed control plane mode
 * UDP
     * `5653`: the Kuma DNS server